France's Bouygues says 4G rollout ahead of schedule

 The stakes are particularly high for Bouygues because its smaller size has made it vulnerable since Free's mobile launch.

-Now Bouygues is seeking to capitalise on the headstart it has in 4G because of the authorisation it obtained from the French government in March to re-use old spectrum once used for voice for mobile data.
+Now Bouygues is seeking to capitalize on the headstart it has in 4G because of the authorization it obtained from the French government in March to re-use old spectrum once used for voice for mobile data.

 As a result, Bouygues will have broader coverage than rivals more quickly, and will also be the only operator able to offer Apple Inc's iPhone users 4G speeds as of October.